Eco-luxury, wellbeing, relaxation and nature in the heart of the city.

 What was funny was this name directly above my head (watching over me?)

-Jongbloed in English is Youngblood.
-It’s the name my father gave to his publishing company (in Toronto).
+Jongbloed in English is Youngblood, the name of my father’s publishing company (in Toronto).
 He would have been tickled pink to see this.

 THE HAGUE – Just down the road from my hotel was a large-windowed store with people going in and out all day long.
 Sometimes there was a long queue of people waiting to get inside.
 “What on earth are they selling?”
-I thought to myself.
-And then I learned that it was a store selling hash, marijuana and other cannabis products.
+I said to myself.
+Then I learned that it was a store selling hashish, marijuana and other cannabis products.
 I was intrigued.
 In this small permissive country, you can legally buy pot.
-Rather than skulking about in dark alleys, trading is carried out in broad daylight.
+Rather than skulking in dark alleys, trading is carried out in broad daylight.
 Even on Sunday mornings!

 Every day I passed this shop, and every day I became “curioser and curioser”, to quote Lewis Carroll.
 One warm, sunny evening – my last evening in Holland – I strolled past the shop.
 My curiosity piqued, I stepped inside.